jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-12-14-microsofts_new_windows_app.md

 ## New Features and Optimizations

-On the [bash man page](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=windows-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cmacos-pc&pivots=azure-virtual-desktop) support page for the Windows App, Microsoft has not elaborated on the reasons behind this unexpected rebranding.
+On the [Windows App](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=windows-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cmacos-pc&pivots=azure-virtual-desktop) support page for the Windows App, Microsoft has not elaborated on the reasons behind this unexpected rebranding.
 However, the new tool promises a host of features designed to improve user experience, including:

 - **Multi-Monitor Support**: Seamlessly connect and use multiple displays, enhancing productivity for users who need more screen real estate.
 - **Custom Display Resolutions**: Tailor the display settings to meet individual needs, allowing users to choose resolutions that fit their workflow.